AzugBe/azugbe.github.io/_posts/events/2017-04-22---global-azure-bootcamp-2017.md

 We will host a full day of Azure sessions, labs or just provide a workspace for people who have been thinking of a side project but are looking for a partner in crime.

 ## Agenda
-Call for paper is done, sessions coming soon.

 | Timeslot        | Session                                                                                                                              |
 |:-------------------|:-------------------------------------------------------------------------------------------------------------------|